deezero7/Nodejs_server_for_Unity3dGame_Login_saveData/README.md

 -> Jwt token for authentication.
 Auto refresh jwt on auto login successful.
 -> express-validator for validation of form fields.
 -> mongoose for database connection and schema creation.

+MONGO DB
+-> Mongoose Schema for creating collections and models.
+-> MongoDb Atlas for hosting db online.